I'm watching, I shouldn't do this during the show.

 Amen to that, but I appreciate the call.

-All right, I got to get to a quick update uh here on the Carver Elementary School issue.
+All right, I got to get to a quick update here on the Carver Elementary School issue.

-Uh you may be following us.
+You may be following us.

-Uh, Carver Elementary in San Diego at San Diego Unified School District, a public school, a public elementary school, was uh the subject of some attention here uh by me and others because of a substitute teacher's revelation, uh Mary F Stevens, a substitute teacher uh who went uh to sit in uh as a substitute teacher in the school, was given the lesson plan, was told that at one o'clock there would be prayer time.
+Carver Elementary in San Diego at San Diego Unified School District, a public school, a public elementary school, was the subject of some attention here by me and others because of a substitute teacher's revelation.

-She said, Is it a typo?
+She said, is it a typo?

 Does this mean playtime?